AUEB-BALab/courses/courses/tools/travis_ci_cv_template.md

 # Generate SSH key and encrypt the private key (2)

-* Encrypt private key
+* Encrypt private key (inside the root directory)

 		$ travis encrypt-file ~/.ssh/deploy_key
-* Replace the generated line __openssl...__ with the existing inside the tools/travis_deploy.sh.
+* Inside the tools/travis_deploy.sh file replace the existing with the new encryption label (__openssl...__)
 * Replace the __ENCRYPTION_LABEL__'s value, from .travis.yml, with the generated label from the encrypt-file command.
-* Put the generated file (deploy_key.enc) inside your repository.
+* Create a new branch with name gh-pages

+		$ git branch gh-pages
 * Push changes on your remote GitHub repository.